Workplace First Aid Requirements

 First Aid Requirements by State

-While requirements are largely harmonised across Australia (92% identical), each state has its own regulator and Code of Practice.
+While requirements are largely harmonised across Australia under the Model WHS Act, each state has its own regulator and Code of Practice.
 Select your state for detailed requirements:

 Automate Your First Aid Compliance